|Guide||♦||98 Triplogs||0 Topics|

 At (33.687152, -111.704460), the trail veers to the left, off the ridge, and starts a descent down the eastern flank of the ridge.
 This leg is 0.45 mile in length and loses a net of 171 feet (AEG 2 feet).
 A bit less than half way along this leg, you'll encounter a seemingly randomly placed sign providing interesting, but seemingly irrelevant, information.
 The next leg is short (0.16 mile), also downhill (elevation change of 79 feet and AEG of 3 feet), and begins when the trail crosses over what's left of the ridge (from the east side to the west side) and ends at the base of the rise.

-The next leg is the final leg of the Scenic Trail proper and the penultimate leg of the loop overall.
+The next leg is the Scenic Trail's final leg and the penultimate leg of the loop overall.
 This recovery leg is also the longest at 1.21 miles.
-I term it a "recovery" leg because the last two legs took you to an elevation below that of the trailhead and over the course of the leg you rise 125 feet with an AEG of 131 feet.
+I term it a "recovery" leg because the last two legs took you to an elevation below that of the trailhead, and over the course of the leg, you rise 125 feet with an AEG of 131 feet.
 This leg runs between two ridges and as you traverse the "floor" of the depression, if you look up and to the west, you might be able to see fellow hikers making their way along the crest of the western ridge.
 The final, very short leg is one you've seen before: it is that first, short (0.10 mile) leg that took you from the insertion point to the first fork of this loop.